-The martyr can be a major cause of community breakdown as the other members of the group, or team, can then come to rely upon the martyr to do everything.
-Communication and group participation goes un-exercised and will begin to atrophy.
+The martyr can be a major cause of community breakdown when other members of the group come to rely upon the martyr to do everything.
+Group participation goes un-exercised and begins to atrophy.

 The martyr is a huge problem because:

-A) other people are not held to an expatiation that they have a shared responsibility in solving problemd.
+A) other people are not held to an expatiation that they have a shared responsibility in solving problems.

 B) often a martyr will feel resentment about their carrying an unequal burden, and such resentment will show itself later through reminders to others about all the work the martyr does for everyone else.
 This leads to our next power play.

 Playing to Guilt:

 While to the martyr, Playing to Guilt is a secondary level of a power play, to others it is a first stop.
 As it sounds, playing to guilt requires stirring guilty feelings in others.
 Some people may rely on a personal disability, be it physical, mental, or social to sway people.
 Perhaps some tragedy in the offenders life will be used to control other people around them.
 Perhaps something simple can be used this way, such as just being tired, or being young or old, or going through a breakup.